lmash/coffeepoetry/README.md

 ## Run
 `python manage.py runserver`

-## Distinctiveness and Complexity
+### Distinctiveness and Complexity
 The website is distinctive as it's main use is to review and advertise speciality cafès.
 This is done using a traditional review system, along with a creative component - the Poetry generation part of the website which is there to encourage users to return and review frequently, and is only available for highly rated cafès.

-The complexity comes from incorporating the review system along with the AI generation of a poem which will be refreshed every time a cafè (which qualifies) coffee description changes.
-The project also uses testing more than any of the previous projects - could put more here depending on test coverage obtained (perhaps a coverage html report?)
+The complexity comes from incorporating the review system along with the AI generation of poems.
-Images - Allow the uploading of multiple images.
-For additional complexity the site has been deployed and is available at www.?????.???
+The website has been deployed and is available at: www.????
-Migrations also include data migrations as initial data.

 ### Page Descriptions
 ## Register